-New-age psychological astrology, which over accentuates internal matters of the mind and spirit, opens up far too much room for confirmation bias.
 One of the greatest sticking points where traditional and modern astrology diverge is destiny.
 Hellenistic astrology describes a causal relationship between the movement of planets and stars and the material world on earth.
 The ancients also believed in the notion of fate.
 Fatedness runs counter to our modern notion of free will, and therefore many find traditional astrology unpalatable.
 However, we do not need to believe in a fatalistic view of planetary movements to revive some insights in the work of the ancient astrologers who espoused them.

 The influence of modern psychology isn’t all bad.
 Astrologer Demetra George, who was an early subscriber to Project Hindsight’s translation initiative and is now a leading figure in traditional astrology, points to the modern interest in introspection and “interior life” as illuminating parts of astrology that were foggy to the ancients.
 Now, modern psychology can enrich those parts of the astrological tradition.